Mesothelioma Doctors

 • Dr. Raja Flores – Chairman of the Department of Thoracic Surgery at Mount Sinai in New York

-• Dr. Hedy Lee Kindler – Director of the Mesothelioma Program at the University of Chicago and a leading expert in both clinical care and research
+• Dr. Hedy Lee Kindler – Director of the Multidisciplinary Mesothelioma Program at the University of Chicago and a leading expert in both mesothelioma care and clinical research

 Each of these mesothelioma specialists has decades of experience treating this aggressive cancer and overseeing clinical trials for emerging therapies.